Tutor Perini

-Tutor Perini Corporation (formerly Perini Corporation) is one of the largest general contractors in the United States as a result of the merger of Perini Corporation and Tutor-Saliba Corporation in 2008.
-As of 2024, it reported annual revenue of approximately $4.33 billion.
-Tutor Perini is headquartered in Sylmar, California, and works on construction projects throughout North America.
+Tutor Perini Corporation (formerly Perini Corporation) is one of the largest general contractors in the United States.
+It was formed by the merger of Perini Corporation and Tutor-Saliba Corporation in 2008.
+As of 2025, it reported annual revenue of approximately $5.54 billion.
+Tutor Perini is headquartered in Sylmar, California, and works on construction projects throughout North America and certain overseas and international locations including Guam and the Indo-Pacific Region.
 Specific areas of focus are civil infrastructure such as bridges, highways, tunnels, airports, and mass transit systems, building infrastructure (healthcare, education, municipal government, detention facilities, hospitality and gaming, multi-use, office towers, multi-unit residential towers, high-technology projects), and specialty contracting (electrical, mechanical, plumbing, heating, air conditioning and ventilation (HVAC), and fire protection systems).

 History

 A.G.
 Tutor Company, Inc

 In 1949, Albert G. Tutor launched a family construction business, A.G.
 Tutor Company, Inc. His son Ronald joined the company in 1963, and the company expanded under his leadership.
-In 1972 the company partnered with N.M.
+In 1972, the company partnered with N.M.
 Saliba.
-In 1981 Ron Tutor took the reins as president of the Tutor-Saliba Corporation.
+In 1981, Ron Tutor took the reins as president of the Tutor-Saliba Corporation.

 Perini Corporation

 Perini Corporation was founded in 1894 in Ashland, Massachusetts by a stonemason named Bonfiglio Perini.
 The company grew to become one of the region's most recognized heavy construction contractors.
 From 1931 to 2009, Perini was headquartered in Framingham, Massachusetts.

-Under the direction of Bonfiglio's grandson, Lou Perini, the company moved into the real-estate business, developing 4500 acre in Palm Beach County, Florida.
+Under the direction of Bonfiglio's grandson, Lou Perini, the company moved into the real-estate business, developing|4500 acres in Palm Beach County, Florida.
 Later real-estate ventures were less successful, leaving Perini deeply in debt by the mid-1990s.